Matveibos/rails_answers_and_guides/react_native_tutorial.md

-1. How to install react native?
+1. How to install and run react-native app?

         npm install -g create-react-native-app

+        create-react-native-app any_name
+        cd any_app
+        npm start